 In July 2018, a fire occurred at our Kenedy, Texas drilling fluids facility, destroying the distribution warehouse, including inventory and surrounding equipment.
 In addition, nearby residences and businesses were evacuated as part of the response to the fire.
 In order to avoid any customer service disruptions, we implemented contingency plans to supply products from alternate facilities in the area and region.
-During the third quarter of 2018, we received a petition filed on behalf of 23 plaintiffs seeking a total of \$1.5 million for alleged bodily injuries and property damage claimed to have been incurred as a result of the fire and the subsequent efforts we undertook to remediate any potential smoke damage.
-In December 2018, the plaintiffs' counsel filed an amended petition that increased the number of plaintiffs to 39 and also seeks punitive damages.
+During the third quarter of 2018 and subsequently, we have received petitions seeking payment for alleged bodily injuries, property damage, and punitive damages claimed to have been incurred as a result of the fire and the subsequent efforts we undertook to remediate any potential smoke damage.
+As of September 30, 2019, there are open claims with 38 plaintiffs seeking a total of approximately \$1.5 million.
 While no trial date has been set for the matter at this time, we have been advised by our insurer that these claims are insured under our general liability insurance program.
-While this event and related claims are covered by our property, business interruption, and general liability insurance programs contain self-insured retentions, which remain our financial obligations.
+While this event and related claims are covered by our property, business interruption, and general liability insurance programs, these programs contain self-insured retentions, which remain our financial obligations.

 During 2018, we incurred fire-related costs of \$4.8 million, which included \$1.9 million for inventory and property, plant and equipment, \$2.1 million in property-related cleanup and other costs, and \$0.8 million relating to our self-insured retention for third-party claims.
 Based on the provisions of our insurance policies and initial insurance claims filed, we estimated \$4.0 million in expected insurance recoveries and recognized a charge of \$0.8 million in other operating (income) loss, net, in the third quarter of 2018.
-The insurance receivable balance included in other receivables was \$0.6 million as of March 31, 2019, and December 31, 2018.
-As of March 31, 2019, the claims related to the fire under our property, business interruption, and general liability insurance programs have not been finalized.
+The insurance receivable balance included in other receivables was \$0.3 million as of September 30, 2019, and \$0.6 million as of December 31, 2018.
+As of September 30, 2019, the claims related to the fire under our property, business interruption, and general liability insurance programs have not been finalized.

-Note 10 - Supplemental Disclosures to the Statements of Cash Flows
+Note 11 - Supplemental Disclosures to the Statements of Cash Flows